CommanderTrip/prototype_emulation/emulation/README.md

 # Getting Started

-The main application can be launched by navigating to the top directory of the emulation project and running `npm start` to get the dev, web server running.
+The main application can be launched by navigating to the `emulation` directory of the project and running `npm start` to get the dev, web server running.
 There won't be any connections to the HTTP server for it is not started yet.

+Make sure to also run `npm install` in both the `emulation` folder and the `server` folder to install any necessary packages.

 ## Getting the HTTP and Websockets Started